c-frame/physx/README.md

 </a-entity>
 ```

-Notice the joint is created between the top part of the stapler (which contains the joint) and the bottom part of the stapler at the position of the `physx-joint` component's entitiy.
+Notice the joint is created between the top part of the stapler (which contains the joint) and the bottom part of the stapler at the position of the `physx-joint` component's entity.
 This will be the pivot point for the stapler's rotation.

 ![Stapler with joint highlighted](https://vartiste.xyz/bce1dc6210d4b9aa9db6.png)